 Most people think carpenter ants eat wood just like termites.
-They do not eat wood at all.
-Carpenter ants “excavate” wood to make their nest and establish their colony.
-But they feed on plant juices, honeydew, aphids and other sweet sugary insects for their food source.
+They don’t eat wood at all.
+They “excavate” wood to make their nest and establish their colony.
+Carpenter ants do consume plant juices, honeydew, aphids and other sweet sugary insects for their food source.

 Aphids are Carpenter ants #1 choice of food.
 They take care of Aphids to harvest their honeydew.
 These ants will care for, groom, raise and nurture aphids within their colony in special “aphid” chambers.
 Aphids secret honeydew which is the Carpenter ants favorite food.
 It’s nature’s way of allowing ants and aphids to live in harmony with each other.
 What happens when the Aphids stop secreting honeydew?
 They become carpenter ant food!